Economic Data Analysis

 The degree’s abbreviation Ing. is to be used before the name of the graduate (e.g. Ing.
 Jan NOVAK).

-MOS specialization is also accredited with EMOS label (European Master in Official Statistics), awarded by the European Statistical System Committee (ESSC) only to programs which fulfil strict requirements and offer high-quality education.
+MOS specialization is also accredited with the EMOS label (European Master in Official Statistics), awarded by the European Statistical System Committee (ESSC) only to programs which fulfil strict requirements and offer high-quality education.

 Learn more about the EMOS at the official website of Eurostat.